emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 As described in {{req-resp-bind}}, the client must be able to verify that a response corresponds to a particular request.
 This section updates the Token processing in Section 5.3.1 of {{RFC7252}} by adding the following text:

-When CoAP is used with a security protocol not providing bindings between requests and responses, the client MUST NOT reuse tokens until the AEAD keys have been replaced.
+When CoAP is used with a security protocol not providing bindings between requests and responses, the client MUST NOT reuse tokens until the traffic keys have been replaced.
 The easiest way to accomplish this is to implement the Token as a counter, this approach SHOULD be followed.

 # Security Considerations {#sec-cons}